Are you searching for flexible jobs to do during school hours? This list has 20 great options!

 Working during school hours is the dream of many moms, but frustratingly there don’t always seem to be many jobs that cater to the schedule and demands of families.

 I understand that parents don’t necessarily want to put their children into care before and after school.
-It can be costly, and while some kids enjoy the bonus social hours with their friends, it can be a long, exhausting day for many others (like mine, so cue the mom guilt!).
+It can be costly, and while some kids enjoy the bonus social hours with their friends, it can be a long, exhausting day for many others.

 4. Home Daycare Operator